Founded in 2011

 Ice Follies and Affects of Site

 In early 2014, the group curated and presented a conference focusing on site-specific art production called Affects of Site.
 The site-specific exhibition, Ice Follies, continues to grow and foster the growth of visual arts events that occur within the public sphere.
 The Nipissing Region curatorial Collective’s 2014 professional development and curatorial project, Affects of Site: A Conference and Dialogue on the Future of Site-specific art practice, furthered the impact of this highly successful exhibition of artists’ projects on a frozen lake by acting as a focal point for important discussions on the practice itself and on how other artists or collectives can create site-specific visual arts events in their cities and regions.
+In partnership with local arts groups, the Near North Mobile Media Lab, the Pinewood Clarion Resort, Tour de Nipissing and the City of North Bay, we promoted and hosted this conference aimed at growing the artistic form that is site-specific art across Canada.

 One Hundred Thousand Poets for Change